 Wednesday’s drive was termed the biggest by the civic body following instructions of a Supreme Court-appointed monitoring committee.

 “Sealing action was taken in 135 of the 153 shops in Meher Chand Market, Lodi Road, but ground floors were spared.
 Only upper flowers and basements built or used in violation of civic norms were sealed.
 Two banks, State Bank of India and Dena Bank, have been given two days to wind up their operation,” the official said.

 The ground floors, built legally, have been spared, he added.
-Meher Chand Market is home to many plush eateries and boutique shops and known to have a good foothall.
+Meher Chand Market is home to many plush eateries and boutique shops, and known to have a good footfall.